goodwill/capybara-select2/README.md

     select2("Dropdown Text", from: "Label of the dropdown")

+or

+    select2("Dropdown Text", xpath: "<xpath of the dropdown>")

-If the select2 field has a `min_length` option (acts as a search field) specify it with :
+If the select2 field has a `min_length` option (acts as a search field) specify it with:

     select2("foo", from: "Label of the dropdown", search: true)

 ## Contributing